digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/example_monitoring_setup.rst

 Example Monitoring Setup
 ========================

-This section gives an example of how canton can be run inside a connected network of docker containers.
-We then go on to show how network activity can be monitored.
-See the `Glossary`_ for an explaination of the terms used and the `Monitoring Choices`_ section on the reasoning behind the example monitoring setup.
+This section provides an example of how Canton can be run inside a connected network of Docker containers.
+The example also shows how you can monitor network activity.
+See the `Glossary`_ for an explanation of the terms and the `Monitoring Choices`_ section for the reasoning behind the example monitoring setup.

 Container Setup
 ---------------

-Here we go through the details of how `Docker Compose <https://docs.docker.com/compose/>`_ can be configured to spin up the docker container network shown below.
-Please see the `compose` documentation for detailed information concerning the structure of the configuration files.
+Following are the details for how you can configure `Docker Compose <https://docs.docker.com/compose/>`_ to spin up the Docker container network shown in the diagram.
+See the `compose` documentation for detailed information concerning the structure of the configuration files.

-One feature of `compose` is that it allows the overall configuration to be provided across a number of files.
-Below we look at each of the configuration files in turn and then show how we can bring them all together in a running network.
+One feature of `compose` is that you can provide the overall configuration across multiple files.
+Each configuration file is described below, followed by information on how to bring them together in a running network.

 .. image:: ./images/basic-canton-setup.svg
    :align: center
    :width: 100%
+   :alt: A diagram showing an example Docker network setup

 Intended Use
 ~~~~~~~~~~~~

-The purpose of of this example is to demonstrate how monitoring information can be exposed from canton, aggregated and observed.
-It is not suitable for production use as is without alterations.
-In particular note the warnings below.
+This example is intended to demonstrate how you can expose, aggregate, and observe monitoring information from Canton.
+It is not suitable for production without alterations.
+Note the following warnings.

  .. warning::

-   Ports are exposed from the docker network that are not necessary to support the UI.
-This may be to allow low level interaction with the underlying service via a REST interface or similar.
-In a production system the only ports that should be exposed are those required for the operation of the system
+   Ports are exposed from the Docker network that are not necessary to support the UI.
+This may be to allow low-level interaction with the underlying service via a REST or similar interface.
+In a production system, the only ports that should be exposed are those required for the operation of the system.

  .. warning::

-   Some of the services used in the demo, for example Postgres and Elasiticsearch persist data to disk.
-For the demo the volumes used for this persisted data are internal to the docker container.
-This means that when the docker network is torn down all data is cleaned up along with the containers.
-In a production system these volumes would be mounted onto permanent storage.
+   Some of the services used in the example (for example, Postgres and Elasticsearch) persist data to disk.
+For this example, the volumes used for this persisted data are internal to the Docker container.
+This means that when the Docker network is torn down, all data is cleaned up along with the containers.
+In a production system, these volumes would be mounted onto permanent storage.

  .. warning::

    Passwords are stored in plaintext in configuration files.
-In a production system passwords should be extracted from a secure keystore at runtime.
+In a production system, passwords should be extracted from a secure keystore at runtime.

  .. warning::

    Network connections are not secured.
-In a production system connections between services should be TLS enabled with a certificate authority (CA) provided.
+In a production system, connections between services should be TLS-enabled, with a certificate authority (CA) provided.

  .. warning::

    The memory use of the containers is only suitable for light demonstration loads.
-In a production setup containers need to be given sufficient memory based on memory profiling.
+In a production setup, containers need to be given sufficient memory based on memory profiling.

  .. warning::

-   The versions of the docker images used in the example was current at the time of publishing.
-In a production system only the latest patched versions should be used.
+   The versions of the Docker images used in the example may become outdated.
+In a production system, only the latest patched versions should be used.

 Network Configuration
 ~~~~~~~~~~~~~~~~~~~~~
-This compose file defines the network that will be used to connect all the running containers.
+In this compose file, define the network that will be used to connect all the running containers:

 .. literalinclude:: ./monitoring/etc/network-docker-compose.yml
    :language: yaml